brendonsoto/dotfiles_orig/meine_zettlekasten/vyvanse.md

 I felt pretty focused through finishing up the turotial for the new haskell web framework I have noticed I have dry mouth more.
 I noticed a similar thing the other day but thought it was because I was thirsty and/or hungry for a snack

+---
+2021/Jul/10-11

+Let's talk the weekend

+The weekend was interesting
+Saturday I felt rather tired and out of it
+Almost like foggy, especially mid day
+I thought it was just because I may not have eaten enough

+Sunday was better
+However, I did feel rather tired again during the middle of the day

+Regarding activities, we did do a lot
+A good mixture of chores, outside shopping for apartment stuff, meeting with friends, and walking around the park

+I also fell asleep a lot sooner than I usually do, between half and hour to an hour (hour on Sunday)

+---
+2021/Jul/12

+MONDAY

+This morning I had a _rough_ start
+This wasn't because of the meds though, I just got too distracted before taking them Once I took them, I felt I started feeling the vyvanse kick in a bit later than normal (which is about 15-20min) There are also tasks that I do not want to do, but can actually kind of do them I'm still procrastinating, as I am right now by writing this, but I have the other task in mind and was able to try doing a bit of work towards it

+---
+2021/Jul/13

+(Writing this the next morning)
+Yesterday was an interesting day
+I had a difficult problem to solve (figuring out the no sku from inputPropsMap thing) I was able to really hyperfocus on it which I can't tell how great of a thing that is I was on my lunch break and couldn't stop really thinking about it And then at the end of the day my head was feeling really busy It took me about two-ish hours to decompress

+I went for a walk w/ Court after dinner
+We talked about home decor stuff which usually turns me off but this time I was fine!
+I also played some guitar later and felt like I had a significant amount of energy as it was 11pm

+---
+2021/Jul/14

+Did okay this morning
+Had a task I was not excited for but was able to focus and get to a conclusion in 2-ish hours Right now its 2:43 and I've been procrastinating doing the thing I'm supposed to be doing A lot of leg tapping right now

+---
+2021/Jul/15

+I realize now I should've probably structured this log a bit more I realize morning times are a bit rough for me
+My head is still all over the place until the meds really cick in I'm going to try taking it first thing in the morning instead of after breakfast I also read that it might metabolize better on an empty stomach